 Salvador Dalí’s wife and muse, Gala, whose real name was Elena Ivanovna Diakonova, was considered a mysterious and intuitive woman, as well as inspiring and perceptive.
-Born in Russia on April 18, 1894, she spent her childhood in Moscow, graduating from the Brukhonenko Academy for young ladies with high grades.
-In 1912, Gala was admitted for a deteriorating case of tuberculosis to the Clavadel Sanatorium in Switzerland, where she met her future husband and poet, Paul Eluard.
-They were married in 1917 and her only daughter, Cecile, was born the following year.
-Eluard was instrumental in introducing Gala to key figures of the Surrealist movement, such as André Breton and Louis Aragon.
+There has been confusion about her correct birth date, with sources ranging from 1892 and 1895.
+Her daughter, Cécile, states that it was August 18, 1894, but both biographers Dominique Bona and Ian Gibson list it as August 26, 1894 (the Julian calendar date, which corresponds to September 7, 1894 of the Gregorian calendar).
+Born in Russia, she spent her childhood in Moscow, graduating from the Brukhonenko Academy for young ladies with high grades.
+In 1912, Gala was admitted for a deteriorating case of tuberculosis to the Clavadel Sanatorium in Switzerland, where she met her future husband and poet, Paul Éluard.
+They were married in 1917 and her only daughter, Cécile, was born the following year. Éluard was instrumental in introducing Gala to key figures of the Surrealist movement, such as André Breton and Louis Aragon.

 Sources in The Dalí Museum Library:

 Éluard, Paul.
 Letters to Gala.
 Translated by Jesse Browner, Paragon House, 1989.